 This UK Tax Policy document was reviewed and approved by the Executive Management.
 It is effective for the year ending 31 December 2019 and will remain in effect until any amendments are approved by the Executive Management.
 The UK Tax Policy will be reviewed annually by the Executive Management, including how tax risks are monitored and managed.

 All tax matters in the Danske Commodities UK entities are managed at group level.
 The Head of Finance and Accounting, who reports directly to the CFO, is responsible for the implementation of the company’s approach to tax, including tax management process such as tax risk management measures and monitoring local controls and compliance processes.
 Significant risks will be reported to the Board of Directors for information and decision.
 Danske Commodities aims to ensure full compliance and supports transparency.

 Day to day responsibility for the risk management of the Group’s tax affairs is delegated to the Head of Financial Controlling who is supported by appropriately qualified in-house tax professionals.
 This team identify, manage and where possible, eliminate tax risk.

 Reliance is placed upon external tax advisers where there is a need for expert guidance and support.
-Danske Commodities also relies largely on external tax advisers in countries other than Denmark, where headquarter for Danske Commodities Group is placed.
+Danske Commodities also relies largely on external tax advisers in countries other than Denmark, where the headquarter for Danske Commodities Group is placed.
 However, responsibility for tax and decisions on tax matters remain with the Head of Financial Controlling and the in-house tax professionals.